top of page

 • Prolactin

 Oxytocin increases at the end of pregnancy and during labor.
-Because oxytocin stimulates uterine contractions, progesterone suppresses it during pregnancy, but it shows up for the big moment, and it will continue to work after baby is born to help uterus contract to expel the placenta.
+Because oxytocin stimulates uterine contractions, progesterone suppresses it during pregnancy, but it shows up for the big moment, and it will continue to work after baby is born to help expel the placenta from the lining of the uterus.
 Oxytocin is sometimes used to induce labor or to help it progress—it is more commonly known by its brand name: Pitocin.
 Oxytocin also helps stimulate the milk-ejection reflex that is necessary for breastfeeding.

 Breastfeeding is possible because of a feedback loop involving oxytocin and prolactin.
 Oxytocin allows milk to let down and then prolactin is responsible for milk production.